How To Unlock Your Capacity To Change

 From the book, “The Art of Possibility,” by Rosamund and Benjamin Zander, “We keep looking so hard for the ‘specific message,’ and yet we are blinded to the fact that the message is all around us, and within us all the time.”

-So starting today, take time to remember your capacity to change.
+So starting today, realize your capacity to change.

 It’s been with you all this time.